Fit By Sci(ence)

 The Gym Questions

 Because the gym is 3% of your week.
 168 hours total.
 Maybe 5 in the gym if you're consistent.
 What you do with the other 163 determines whether those 5 hours build anything or just break you down.
-Most men are inadvertently undermining their own training with how they're living outside it.
+Most people are inadvertently undermining their own training with how they're living outside it.
 The gym stopped working because the foundation it needs was never built.

 Stop starting with the gym.
 That's the counterintuitive answer, but it's the right one.
-The guys who jump back in with an aggressive program are the same guys who burn out in three weeks and are back to zero.
+The people who jump back in with an aggressive program are the same ones who burn out in three weeks and are back to zero.
 The sequence matters.
 Build the physiological foundation first, then add structured training.
 When you do it in that order, the gym finally works the way it's supposed to.
 That's what the SHAPE Protocol is built around.

 Not in the way you're probably picturing.
 No meal plans that require you to weigh chicken on a Tuesday night.
 There are specific nutritional priorities that matter more than anything else at this stage, and when you're hitting those consistently, most of the complexity fitness culture obsesses over becomes irrelevant.
 The specifics are part of the coaching.